-- approximately 55,000 square feet of office space in San Jose, California in one building under a lease expiring in fiscal 2024; this is used for our corporate headquarters and all of our segments; - approximately 124,000 square feet of office space in San Rafael, California in one building under a lease expiring in fiscal 2020; this is used for all of our segments; - approximately 101,000 square feet of office, data center, and data processing space in Roseville, Brooklyn Park and Minneapolis, Minnesota, in three buildings under leases expiring in fiscal 2017 or later; 16,000 square feet of this space is subleased to a third party; this is used for all of our segments; - approximately 80,000 square feet of office space in San Diego, California in one building under a lease expiring in fiscal 2020; this is used for Applications and Decision Management Software segments.
+- approximately 55,000 square feet of office space in San Jose, California in one building under a lease expiring in fiscal 2024; this is used for our corporate headquarters and all of our segments; - approximately 124,000 square feet of office space in San Rafael, California in one building under a lease expiring in fiscal 2020; this is used for all of our segments; - approximately 96,000 square feet of office and data center in Roseville and Brooklyn Park, Minnesota, in two buildings under leases expiring in fiscal 2018 and 2023, respectively; 16,000 square feet of this space is subleased to a third party; this is used for all of our segments; and - approximately 80,000 square feet of office space in San Diego, California in one building under a lease expiring in fiscal 2020; this is used for Applications and Decision Management Software segments.

-In addition, we lease an aggregate of approximately 280,000 square feet of office and data center space in a number of smaller domestic locations and internationally in India, the United Kingdom, China, Singapore, and several other locations.
+In addition, we lease an aggregate of approximately 306,000 square feet of office and data center space in a number of smaller domestic locations and internationally in India, the United Kingdom, China, Singapore, and several other locations.
 We believe that suitable additional space will be available to accommodate future needs.
 See Note 18 to the accompanying consolidated financial statements for information regarding our obligations under leases.